oracle/terraform-provider-oci/website/docs/d/data_safe_target_databases.html.markdown

 * `associated_resource_id` - (Optional) A filter to return the target databases that are associated to the resource id passed in as a parameter value.
 * `compartment_id` - (Required) A filter to return only resources that match the specified compartment OCID.
 * `compartment_id_in_subtree` - (Optional) Default is false.
 When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned.
 Depends on the 'accessLevel' setting.
-* `database_type` - (Optional) A filter to return target databases that match the database type of the target database.
+* `database_type` - (Optional) A filter to return only target databases that match the specified database type.
 * `display_name` - (Optional) A filter to return only resources that match the specified display name.
-* `infrastructure_type` - (Optional) A filter to return target databases that match the infrastructure type of the target database.
+* `infrastructure_type` - (Optional) A filter to return only target databases that match the specified infrastructure type.
-* `state` - (Optional) A filter to return the target databases that matches the current state of the target database.
+* `state` - (Optional) A filter to return only target databases that match the specified lifecycle state.
 * `target_database_id` - (Optional) A filter to return the target database that matches the specified OCID.